Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Holy Souls School and organizations are not responsible for any harm to PTDs, including but not limited to the loss, theft, damage, or destruction.

-Students may bring reading devices (kindle, nook, etc) for the purpose of reading books during the school day.
+Students may bring reading devices (Kindle, Nook, etc) for the purpose of reading books during the schooldays.
 These devices may not be used for other purposes.
 Students may bring these items at their own risk, the school is not responsible for lost items.

 MEDICATION AT SCHOOL